 Under this advisory:

-• Existing fire permits are cancelled; and
+• Existing fire permits are valid, but extension requests may not be granted.